MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - Bullet lists (up to level 4 of indentation)
 - Numbered lists
 - Embedded notes
+- Equations (although the equations in Obsidian are exactly the same as in Latex)

 # ➕ What it cannot convert (so far)